ariana94/Audio-Feature-API-Analyis-/README.md

 10/10 recap:

-K-means clustering with spotify audio featuring such as acousticness, danceability, energy, loudness, etc..
+K-means clustering with spotify audio features such as acousticness, danceability, energy, loudness, etc..

 mapping by genre/by city with layers limit data to a small amount of genres and start off with just the top(10?) cities